Tishacy/MSpider/README.md

    $ python3 test.py
    ```

-   You just input the number of source items handled by each thread (BATCH SIZE) in the terminal or cmd, then return it, and the MSpider will crawl your sources in a multi-threaded manner.
+   You just input the number of source items handled by each thread (BATCH SIZE) in the terminal or cmd, then return it, and then the MSpider will crawl your sources in a multi-threaded manner.

    ```bash
    [INFO]: MSpider is ready.